Joel Hayward: Early life and education

 Joel Hayward was born on 27 May 1964 in Christchurch, New Zealand.

 In 1988 Hayward enrolled with the University of Canterbury in Christchurch to pursue a Bachelor of Arts degree in Classics and History, which he received on 8 May 1991.
 Following this, he commenced a Master's Degree program in 1991.
 For his thesis, Hayward analyzed the historiography of Holocaust denial.
-Hayward was also required to complete four honours papers, which he wrote during 1992.
-These papers (awarded an A−, two As, and an A+) together constituted half of Hayward's master's program.
-Hayward's thesis was written in 1991, prior to his four honours papers, with the conclusion written in early 1993.
-His M.A. in history with First Class Honours was conferred on 7 May 1993.
-His thesis was judged the best history thesis of his year and it won him the Sir James Hight Memorial Prize for "excellence" and the honour of wearing the Philip Ross May Gown at the graduation ceremony.

-Awarded a scholarship, Hayward went on to pursue a PhD degree, also at University of Canterbury, again under the supervision of Vincent Orange.
+Hayward went on to pursue a PhD degree, also at University of Canterbury, again under the supervision of Vincent Orange.
 His topic was an analysis of German air operations during the eastern campaigns of World War II, based on unpublished German archival sources.
 In 1994, the U.S. Air Force Historical Research Agency, located within the Air University at Maxwell Air Force Base, Alabama, awarded him a research fellowship to conduct research for his dissertation in its archives.
 He subsequently received a research fellowship from the Federal Government of Germany which enabled him to conduct primary research in the German Military Archives in Freiburg, Germany.
 Hayward was awarded his PhD in 1996.
-His dissertation, Seeking the Philosopher's Stone: Luftwaffe Operations during Hitler's Drive to the East, 1942–1943 became the basis of his first book, Stopped at Stalingrad: The Luftwaffe and Hitler's Defeat in the East 1942-1943., which was acclaimed upon its publication in 1998.
+His dissertation, Seeking the Philosopher's Stone: Luftwaffe Operations during Hitler's Drive to the East, 1942–1943 became the basis of his first book, Stopped at Stalingrad: The Luftwaffe and Hitler's Defeat in the East 1942-1943.